MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/common-area-mobile-phones.md

 ## Step 5 - Sign in

-Once you create and configure the account, you can sign in to the Teams app (>= version) on Android mobile phone using the account tied to **Teams Shared Device** license.
+Once you create and configure the account, you can sign in to the Teams app on the Android mobile phone using the account tied to **Teams Shared Device** license.

 :::image type="content" source="../media/teamsshareddevicelicenseonandroidmobile.png" alt-text="Screenshot showing the Teams app on an Android mobile device." lightbox="../media/teamsshareddevicelicenseonandroidmobile.png":::